Robert Sengstacke Abbott

 Robert Sengstacke Abbott (December 24, 1870 – February 29, 1940) was an American lawyer, newspaper publisher and editor.
 Abbott founded The Chicago Defender in 1905, which grew to have the highest circulation of any black-owned newspaper in the country.

-An early adherent of the Baháʼí Faith in the United States, Abbott founded the Bud Billiken Parade and Picnic in August 1929.
+Abbott founded the Bud Billiken Parade and Picnic in August 1929.
 The parade, which has developed into a celebration for youth, education and African–American life in Chicago, Illinois, is the second largest parade in the United States.

 Biography

 Early life and education

 Abbot was born on December 24, 1870, in St. Simons, Georgia (although some sources state Savannah, Georgia) to freedman parents, who had been enslaved before the American Civil War.
 The Sea Islands were a place of the Gullah people, an African-descended ethnic group who maintained African-inherited cultural traits more strongly than many African Americans in other areas of the South.
-His father, Thomas Abbott died when Robert was a baby, and his widowed mother Flora Abbott (née Butler) met and married John Sengstacke, a mixed-race man of unusual background who had recently come to the US from Germany.
+His father, Thomas Abbott, died when Robert was a baby, and his widowed mother Flora Abbott (née Butler) met and married John Sengstacke, a mixed-race man of unusual background who had recently come to the US from Germany.

 Sengstacke's parents were Tama, a freed slave, and her husband Herman Sengstacke, a German sea captain who had a regular route from Hamburg to Savannah.
 Herman had met Tama at the Georgia port city in 1847, where, after becoming distressed at a slave sale, he bought and freed her.
 They married in Charleston, South Carolina, before returning to Georgia, where their interracial marriage was prohibited.
 Their son, John, was born the next year.
 Tama died soon after their second child, a daughter, was born, and Herman took the children back to Germany to be raised by family.

 John Sengstacke cared for Robert as if he were his own, and with Flora Abbot had seven additional children.
 Robert was given the middle name Sengstacke to mark his belonging in the family.
 John Sengstacke had become a Congregationalist missionary as an adult, a teacher, determined to improve the education of African American children, and a publisher, founding the Woodville Times, based in Woodville, Georgia, a town later annexed by Savannah, Georgia; he wrote, "There is but one church, and all who are born of God are members of it.
 God made a church, man made denominations.
 God gave us a Holy Bible, disputing men made different kinds of disciples.".

-Industrialization underway in the United States, Abbot studied the printing trade at Hampton Institute (now Hampton University), a historically black college in Virginia from 1892 to 1896.
+Industrialization underway in the United States, Abbot studied the printing trade at Hampton Institute (now Hampton University), a historically black college in Virginia, from 1892 to 1896.
 At Hampton, he sang with the Hampton Choir and Quartet, which toured nationally.
 He earned a law degree from Kent College of Law, Chicago, in 1898.

+Abbott became a Prince Hall Freemason at the Oriental Lodge, No. 68, in Chicago.